Classroom Language ESL Games, Worksheets and Activities

 ESL Classroom Language Game - Vocabulary and Speaking: Miming, Guessing, Forming Sentences, Freer Practice - Pair Work - Elementary (A1-A2) - 25 minutes

-Here is a free classroom language game to help students practice or review commands and phrases used in class.
-Teams take it in turns to roll the dice.
-If a team rolls an odd number, one student in the team picks up an action card and mimes the classroom command on the card to their teammate who has 30 seconds to say the command.
+Here is a free classroom language game to help students practice classroom phrases and commands.
+Teams take turns rolling the dice.
+If a team rolls an odd number, a team member picks up a classroom command card and mimes the command to their teammate who has 30 seconds to say what it is.
 If the student is successful, the team wins and keeps the card.
 If not, the other team has one chance to guess and win the card.
-If a team rolls an even number, one student in the team picks up a 'What do you say?' card and reads the classroom situation on the card to their teammate who has 30 seconds to say the corresponding classroom language shown on the card.
+If a team rolls an even number, a team member picks up a 'What do you say?' card and reads the classroom situation on the card to their teammate who has 30 seconds to say the corresponding classroom language shown on the card.
 If the student says the correct classroom language, the team wins and keeps the card.
 If not, the other team tries to guess the answer.
 The team with the most cards at the end of the game wins.

 Just Say It Preview